 I got to studying trimming of Pepper’s feet and questions started to come into my head as I read more and more on horse’s hooves.
 Why is this happening, why is that like that, why doesn’t his feet look like those in the pictures.

-It was only when I arranged that Dan Guerrera, Master Farrier from the US, come to South Africa to teach a group of us, that I started learning the Anatomy and developed a love for it!
+It was only when I arranged that Dan Guerrera, Master Farrier from the US, come to South Africa to teach a group of us, that I started learning Anatomy and developed a love for it!

-I am extremely grateful for the Dan’s teachings that have made me acutely aware of how vitally important it is that we know the anatomy in order to trim to the inner structures.
+I am extremely grateful for Dan’s teachings that have made me acutely aware of how vitally important it is that we know the anatomy in order to trim to the inner structures.

 Most of all, enjoy this learning journey!